🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Two materials are best suited to dock and anchor lines: Nylon and Polypropylene.
 However, Nylon is the runaway favorite among the boating community.

-• Nylon - This is by far the best choice for dock line as it's relatively cheap compared to other types, is elastic enough to absorb the weight and movement of your boat and is UV resistant.
+• Nylon - This is by far the best choice for dock line as it's relatively cheap compared to other types, is UV resistant and is elastic enough to absorb the weight and movement of your boat.
 All in all, if you want excellent shock absorbency, choose nylon.

 • Polypropylene - This dock line is the cheapest of them all, and it shows.
 It does have attributes.
 It floats, for one thing, making it ideal should you need to retrieve it from the water.
 It does offer some UV resistance.
 However, it doesn't last as long as nylon and lacks the elasticity needed to absorb all that movement.
 Polypropylene is a great alternative if you're looking for the cheapest option, but it could be a false economy.